We recommend that you upgrade to the latest version of your browser.

 Organisation

-Cancer Board – Strategic Management
+Cancer Board – strategic management

-Ahus Cancer Centre is led by the Cancer Board, which has overall responsibility for direction, coordination, and priorities in the development of the cancer centre.
+Ahus Cancer Centre is led by the Cancer Board, which has the overall responsibility for direction, coordination, and priorities in the development of the cancer centre.
 The Cancer Board consists of directors from divisions responsible for cancer-related areas and is chaired by Erik Borge Skei, Director of the Medical Division at Ahus.

 • Erik Borge Skei (Chair)